jup-ag/space-station/guides/8-perpetual-exchange/2-how-it-works.md

 ![hourly-borrow-fee](./hourly-borrow-fee.png)

-:::info
 The hourly borrow rates for the JLP assets are as follows:

-SOL, ETH, and BTC: 0.008%
+- SOL, ETH, and BTC: 0.008%
-USDC and USDT: 0.01%
+- USDC and USDT: 0.01%

-These rates represent the maximum charged at 100% utilization.
-In practice, the actual hourly borrow rates are often lower, as the tokens rarely reach full utilization.
+These rates represent the maximum charged at **100% utilization**.
+In practice, as utilization for the tokens are usually below 100%, the actual hourly borrow rates are often **lower**.

+#### Calculating Utilization Rate

 To determine the current utilization rate, access the asset's on-chain account ([as shown here](https://station.jup.ag/guides/perpetual-exchange/onchain-accounts)) and apply the following calculation: